Khaing-su-wai/miit_fdp/README.md

 endmodule

-Here, it appears that the output Q should be equal to an inverted reset or Q=!reset.
-However, as the reset is synchronous,even if the flop has D pinned to logic 1,when reset becomes 0, Q does not immediately goto 1.
-It waits untill the positive edge of the next clock cycle.
+In this case, the output Q should equal a reset that has been inverted, or Q=!reset.
+However, because the reset is synchronous, even if the flop has D pinned to logic 1, when reset turns into 0, Q does not go instantly to 1.
+It waits until the next clock cycle's positive edge.

 This is observed by simulating the design in verilog, and viewing the VCD with GTKWave as follows

 ![Capture10](https://user-images.githubusercontent.com/123365828/214559092-11ca01c3-7de2-4286-9119-1d297db20fd8.PNG)

-Observation : In the gtk waveform above , when reset becomes 0, Q becomes 1 at the next clock edge.
-Since Q can be either 1 or 0,we do not get a sequential constant, and no optimisations should be possible here.
-We verify it using Yosys synthesis and optimisation.
+Observation: When reset reaches 0, Q becomes 1 at the next clock edge in the gtk waveform above.
+We do not obtain a sequential constant because Q can be either 1 or 0, hence no optimizations ought to be achievable.
+Using Yosys synthesis and optimization, we verify it.

 While synthesis,We use